 Cold Brew Cabana (non-alcoholic version)

-In one or two of the recipes, to keep the alcoholic feel in our cocktails I have substituted alcohol for rum extract.
-As an extract , rum extract is much more concentrated than rum.
-A good ratio is to replace rum with half the amount of rum extract.
+In some recipes, to maintain the alcoholic feel in our cocktails, I have substituted alcohol with rum extract.
+Rum extract is more concentrated than rum, so a good ratio is to replace rum with half the amount of rum extract.
+The SCA Golden Cup standard recommends a brew ratio of 1:15 to 1:18 for optimal results.

 Ingredients